spiral/docs/docs/en/queue/configuration.md

 # Queue and Jobs - Installation and Configuration

-Web and GRPC bundles of Spiral Framework support background PHP processing and a queue out of the box.
+The Web and GRPC bundles of Spiral Framework support background PHP processing and a queue out of the box.
 You can work with one or multiple message brokers such as Beanstalk, AMQP (RabbitMQ), or Amazon SQS.

 To install the extensions in alternative bundles: